Is a VPN Legal? Where VPNs Are Allowed in 2026

 Can I get in trouble for using a VPN?

-No, not in the vast majority of countries.
-You cannot get in trouble for using a VPN itself.
+In most countries, no. You cannot get in trouble for using a VPN itself.
 You can still get in trouble for doing something illegal while using a VPN — the VPN does not change what is legal, it only protects your privacy.
+In restrictive countries, even the use itself can carry penalties; consult local law.

 Is using a VPN for Netflix legal?